 There are a lot of high-earning rewards credit cards with specialized bonus categories, so take the time to research your options and choose the rewards card that might be best for you.

 When should you consider alternatives to rewards credit cards?

 While most people will probably want a credit card that offers rewards, it’s worth noting that some non-rewards credit cards have their advantages.

 If you have existing credit card debt, for example, you would be better off prioritizing a long balance transfer offer over rewards.
 The Citi® Diamond Preferred® Card doesn’t earn rewards — but it does offer 0 percent intro APR for 12 months on purchases and 21 months on balance transfers.
 This makes the Citi Diamond Preferred one of the best balance transfer credit cards on the market, and a much better money-saver (for someone with credit card debt) than a cash back card.

 The bottom line

-Are credit card rewards worth it?
-In most cases, yes.
 Though credit card rewards have their pros and cons, applying for a credit card that offers rewards is generally better than applying for a card that doesn’t.
-Why?
-Because if you aren’t earning rewards on every purchase you make, you’re losing the opportunity to redeem those rewards for travel bookings, statement credits and more.
+If you aren’t maximizing your credit card rewards, you’re missing out on money you can put toward travel bookings, statement credits and more.